givenand/aws-kinesis-video-webrtc-workshop/workshop/content/3-awsiot/1-cloud-resources/_index.en.md

   --principal $CERTIFICATE_ARN
 ```

-## Package configs, send to device

-Retrieve IoT Credential Provider endpoint
-Zip configs from Cloud9 instance and certs, send to "device"
+## Generate Run Script

-First, we will generate a convenience script that will be used to run the `kvsWebrtcClientMasterGstSample` on your target device.
+The following will generate a convenience script that will be used to run the `kvsWebrtcClientMasterGstSample`.
 This includes all of the required environment variables that the sample depends on when connecting to the Credentials Provider service from AWS IoT Core.
+Note that this script also fetches necessary configurations such as your IoT Core Credential Provider endpoint.

 ```
 cat > run-kvs-webrtc.sh <<EOF